graphql-hive/platform/packages/libraries/router/README.md

 # Hive plugin for Apollo-Router

+Hive is a fully open-source schema registry, analytics, metrics and gateway for [GraphQL federation](https://the-guild.dev/graphql/hive/federation) and other GraphQL APIs.

+---

 This project includes a Hive integration plugin for Apollo-Router.

 At the moment, the following are implemented: